MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/community-forum-setup.md

   	 > [!div class="mx-imgBorder"]
      > ![Quick create details for a category.](../media/community-quick-create-category.png)

-1. To add more categories, repeat steps 3 and 4 in this procedure.
+1. To add more categories, repeat steps 3 and 4.

 1. When you're finished, select **Save and Close**.